 Jessie has had teaching and creative engagements at the University of the North Carolina School of the Arts, the University of Virginia, Davis and Elkins College, the University of Maryland, Baltimore County, and Dance Exchange, among others.
 From 2015-2017, Jessie was an organizing artist for On Site/In Sight, a site-situated dance festival that brought artists to Winston-Salem NC, to dance in parks, on rooftops, and in the streets.
-Jessie’s latest choreographic work, Scale Models,is a site-specific investigation of the landscape and architecture in and around the Scales Fine Arts Center on the Wake Forest campus.
-During the fall of 2018, Jessie will be creating a new course on site-dance—the first of its kind at Wake Forest.
+Jessie’s latest choreographic work, Scale Models,was a site-specific investigation of the landscape and architecture in and around the Scales Fine Arts Center on the Wake Forest campus.
+During the fall of 2018, Jessie created a new course on site-dance—the first of its kind at Wake Forest.

 Since graduating with an MFA in dance from the University of Maryland, College Park in 2014, Jessie has had the pleasure of dancing for Alexandra Beller, Maree ReMalia/merrygogo, Dance Exchange, Mansurdance, Heart Stück Bernie, and PEARSONWIDRIG DANCETHEATRE.
-Jessie is a Stott certified Pilates teacher through Balance Pilates in Richmond VA, and holds a BFA in modern dance from the North Carolina School of the Arts.
+Jessie is a Stott-certified Pilates teacher through Balance Pilates in Richmond VA, and holds a BFA in modern dance from the North Carolina School of the Arts.